 This is my version of the Drama Triangle which is a model invented by Stephen Karpman.
 You can research it online and find lots of articles and diagrams.

 I hope this version makes sense.
 To be honest it makes more and more sense to me, and is more and more useful, the more I work with it – on myself and clients.

-This if often put forward in quite a CBT style approach.
+This is often put forward in quite a CBT style approach.

 The model is: If we are addressing unwelcome behaviour that is automatic – unconscious in a shallow sense – then becoming aware of it can lead to change.

-If a piece of behaviour is compulsive, then it is coming from somewhere deeper, somewhere genuinely unconscious, then we have to use psychodynamic techniques and uncover the formative experiences that are being acted out in the behaviours.
+Most people using the model stop there.
+However if we find the behaviour is not simply habitual but is compulsive, then it is coming from somewhere deeper, somewhere genuinely unconscious.
+If that is the case I suggest we have to use psychodynamic techniques and uncover the formative experiences that are being acted out in the behaviours.